ColColty/vscode-repository-creator/README.md

 # vscode-repository-creator
-This project consists on a vscode extension to create our project structure with all can be set in launch
+This project consists on a vscode extension to create our project structure where all can be set at launch

 ## Usage
 The usage of this extension is to set different project structures in a list, and we can call them from the vscode to add them to our current working folder.